 Schedule regular study time as if it were a class (in other words, if they have free time every Monday-Weds-Friday from 10-11 a.m., use that time for studying).

 Treat that study time as a ‘media free zone’ – no texting, phone calls, instant messaging or internet (unless it is required for their classwork).
-Encourage your student to try that for one week and see if it makes a difference.
+They could also have a strict “study for 50 minutes, use their phone for the last 10” policy.

 Examine whether their study habits are truly effective and make changes where appropriate.
 Is the student studying in the library coffee shop and easily distracted by people coming and going?
 If so, consider moving to a different part of the library.
 Do they study on the bed in their room, but end up falling asleep?
 Try working in the Benson Center or a different location on campus that is less comfortable than their bed.